Kietpawpan/flood/README.md

   // Determine flood risk
   if (hazardQuotient < 0.5) {
-    // Low risk
+    // Negligible risk
     document.getElementById("hq").style.color = "green";
-    document.getElementById("dis").innerHTML = "Bangkok is at low risk of flooding.
+    document.getElementById("dis").innerHTML = "Bangkok is at negligible risk of flooding.
 The actual water volume is less than what's needed to reach the " + expectedFloodHeight + " meters flood height.";
   } else if (hazardQuotient < 1) {
-    // Moderate risk
+    // Low risk
     document.getElementById("hq").style.color = "yellow";
-    document.getElementById("dis").innerHTML = "Bangkok is at moderate risk of flooding.
+    document.getElementById("dis").innerHTML = "Bangkok is at low risk of flooding.
 The actual water volume is less than what's needed to reach the " + expectedFloodHeight + " meters flood height.";
   } else {
     // High risk
     document.getElementById("hq").style.color = "red";
     document.getElementById("dis").innerHTML = "Bangkok is at high risk of flooding.
 The actual water volume exceeds what's needed to reach the " + expectedFloodHeight + " meters flood height.";
-  }
   }
 }
 ```
 Therefore, a smaller volume of floodwater is needed to produce the same flood height in areas with infrastructure that can displace water.